iamkahvi/iamkahvi.github.io/_posts/2017-11-03-interesting!.md

 comments: true
 ---

-### P: People repeatedly make decision that undermine their own long term well being.
+### P: People repeatedly make decisions that undermine their own long term well being.

 ### S: Give people the satisfaction they need in the short term *and* the outcomes that want in the long term.